-Guatemala a bit of everything
+A bit of everything

 Guatemala is an incomparable vacation destination and during this getaway, designed for families, friends or couples, you will discover its unique richness and biodiversity that promises unforgettable experiences for any traveler.
 Whether you are looking for adventure, sightseeing, hiking or rest and relaxation, you will enjoy Guatemala’s traditions, customs and folklore abound amidst an astonishing backdrop of scenery filled with jungles, mountains, and lakes along a panorama of more than 30 volcanoes.
 During this 7-day trip, guided by an expert on each tour, you will see famous sites of both ancient and contemporary Mayan culture and civilization.

 Volcano Pacaya Hike

-Later, you will hike Volcano Pacaya.
+Volcano Pacaya Hike: later, you will hike Volcano Pacaya.
 The most active volcano in Guatemala.
 It stands at 2,500 meters above sea level.
 From this volcano, you will be able to take in the magnificent views of the Calderas Lagoon and view three other volcanoes: Agua, Fuego, and Acatenango.
 You will also get the chance to walk safely over volcanic rock formed from lava flows.
 This hike is accessible for people of any hiking ability.

 Upon entering Iximché, several ceremonial plazas with buildings that reach ten meters high can be seen.
 Surrounding the place with a forest shape and a carpet of grass-colored color and varied vegetation where the air is quite pure, you will quickly notice the abundance of green.
 You can see the four squares of the four main families with their ball games.
 It is a peaceful place where nature merges with culture and ritual.
 The ceremonial center that is at the end is the icing on the cake, because one can learn from the Kakchiquel culture and feel the last site of the descendants of the Mayas in the postclassic period.

-Day 4: Lake Atitlan and Mayan villages
+Day 4.
+Lake Atitlan and Mayan villages.

-On this day, you will go on a boat tour to explore the breathtaking Lake Atitlan and the indigenous towns on its shores..
+On this day, you will go on a boat tour to explore beautiful Lake Atitlan and the indigenous towns on its shores..
 These are great places to see the beauty and variety of Mayan culture and traditional textiles.
 Every town has a distinct Mayan dress with patterns and colors representing their particular history and traditions.

-Make a stop to visit a coffee farm in the town of San Juan.
+San Juan La Laguna: make a stop to visit a coffee farm in the town of San Juan.
 Learn about coffee production in Guatemala and sample some of the best coffee in the country!

-This is one of the most impressive and colorful destinations on the shores of Lake Atitlan, known for its picturesque streets, crafts and panoramic landscapes.
+Santa Catarina: this is one of the most impressive and colorful destinations on the shores of Lake Atitlan, known for its picturesque streets, crafts and panoramic landscapes.
 It is known as the “colors village”.

-Day 5: Colorful market and Flores Island
+Day 5.
+Colorful market and Flores Island.

-In Chichicastenango you’ll discover the most colorful market of Central America, it takes place only on in Chichicastenango.
+In Chichicastenango you’ll discover the most colorful market of Central America, it takes place only in Chichicastenango.
 Discover the most colorful market of Central America.
 It takes place on Thursdays and Sundays only.

 The handicrafts produced in Guatemala have a great variety of colors and patterns that are representative of the multicultural characteristics of the country.
 You will have the chance to buy many different designs and souvenirs directly from the producers.